About the Program

 - Completion of three courses, which must include:

-- MED ST 200 Introduction to Research Materials and Methods, a four-credit proseminar introducing the disciplinary resources for research on medieval topics and their use in interdisciplinary study.
+- MED ST 200, a four-credit proseminar introducing the disciplinary resources for research on medieval topics and their use in interdisciplinary study.

 - HISTORY 275B, or HISTORY 285B on a solely medieval topic (Other appropriate graduate courses in history may be substituted with the consent of the graduate adviser.)
 Students whose home department is History must take two courses in category (c), below.

 - Any course from outside the student’s home department, normally drawn from the following:

 Course List Code Title Units COM LIT 212 Studies in Medieval Literature 4 ENGLISH 205B Old English 4 ENGLISH 211 Chaucer 4 ENGLISH 212 Readings in Middle English 4 FRENCH 210A Studies in Medieval Literature 4 FRENCH 211A Reading and Interpretation of Old French Texts 4 GERMAN 201A Course Not Available GERMAN 205 Studies in Medieval Literature 4 HISTART 258 Seminar in Late Medieval Art in Northern Europe 2,4 ITALIAN 212 Seminar on Dante 2,4 MED ST 205 Medieval Manuscripts as Primary Sources 4 MED ST 250 Seminar in Medieval Culture 2-4 SCANDIN 201B Norse Literature 4 SCANDIN 220 Early Scandinavian Literature 4